Foundation, reminding you that a fully-integrated approach for assisting survivors of

 panic she jumped under the desk, and total pandemonium broke out.

-While ducking and protecting oneself is often the preferred response while at risk
+While ducking and protecting oneself is often the preferred response while at risk of

-, many airport leaders are looking at increasing training of its agents
+personal harm, many airport leaders are looking at increasing training of its agents

-to prepare them more adequately for their leadership role in a
+and all personnel to prepare them more adequately for their leadership role in a

 crisis.
 The Foundation is partnering with many airports to assist with this growth and